A Season of Miracles and Light

 Miracle 1: Finding a Home in Jerusalem

-Israel has always been more than just a place to visit for me; it feels like a second home where my roots intertwine with the rich history and faith of my ancestors.
-Over the years, my trips to Israel have been deeply spiritual journeys, shaped by my studies at Shiviti and Simhat Shlomo—two Jewish institutions that have become central to my spiritual growth.
+Israel has always felt like a second home to me, where my roots are intertwined with my ancestors’ rich history and faith.
+Over the years, my trips to Israel have transformed into spiritual journeys shaped by my studies at Shiviti and Simhat Shlomo—two Jewish institutions.

-On my last trip to Jerusalem in April, I decided to look for a place to live.
-Searching from afar was challenging, especially with Jerusalem’s tricky rental market and my limited budget.
-There were moments of doubt when I wondered if I’d ever find a place that truly felt right.
-Then I found a small, affordable apartment—not luxurious, but situated in a neighbourhood I love.
+On my last trip in April, I searched for a place to live.
+This task proved challenging, especially with my limited budget and Jerusalem’s tricky rental market.
+There were moments of doubt when I wondered if I’d ever find a place that felt right.
+Then, I discovered a small, affordable apartment—not luxurious, but in a neighbourhood I love.

-I vividly remember the first time I stepped into that apartment.
+I vividly remember stepping into that apartment for the first time.
 The cool air carried a faint scent of jasmine from a nearby garden.
-The space was modest but filled with natural light, and as I stood in the empty rooms, I felt a quiet sense of peace, almost as if the city was welcoming me home.
-The apartment is tranquil, just a short walk from the lively Emek Refaim Street, with its bustling shops and cafes, and close to the cinemas I enjoy so much.
+The space was modest yet filled with natural light, and as I stood in the empty rooms, a quiet sense of peace enveloped me, almost as if the city were welcoming me home.
+The apartment is tranquil, just a short walk from the lively Emek Refaim Street, with its bustling shops, cafes, and the cinemas I enjoy.

 Returning to Israel right after the Jewish Fall Holidays, I was determined to make this place my own.
 Over the next five weeks, I poured my heart into transforming that small apartment into a home.
-Each small step—from arranging furniture to hanging mezuzot on the doorways—deepened my connection to this land.
+Each step—arranging furniture and hanging mezuzot on the doorways—deepened my connection to this land.

 Miracle 2: Rediscovering the Streets of Jerusalem

-Returning to Jerusalem after many years felt like stepping into a living memory that had grown and evolved in ways I hadn’t anticipated.
-Decades ago, as a student at Hebrew University, I wandered these streets on foot.
-Back then, the city had a quieter, more intimate feel.
-Its narrow lanes seemed to whisper secrets from its past.
+Decades ago, as a student at Hebrew University, I wandered the streets of Jerusalem on foot.
+Back then, the city had a quieter, more intimate feel, and its narrow lanes seemed to whisper secrets from the past.

-During my recent visits, I have been impressed by Jerusalem’s transformation.
+During my recent visits, I was struck by Jerusalem’s transformation.
 The quiet, small city I once knew has become a lively, modern metropolis.
-Buses, trains, and highways now seamlessly integrate into its historic surroundings.
-The city buzzes with traffic, construction, and the lively chatter of a diverse crowd.
+Buses, trains, and highways now integrate seamlessly into its historic surroundings, creating a vibrant atmosphere filled with traffic, construction, and the lively chatter of a diverse crowd.

-Before the Six-Day War in 1967, Jews were unable to access the Western Wall or the Old City.
+Before the Six-Day War in 1967, Jews could not access the Western Wall or the Old City.
 Today, these sacred sites are open to everyone, and the city has expanded in ways I never imagined.
-Yaffo Street, once a simple route to the Old City, now features a sleek tram—a surreal contrast of modern elegance against the ancient stones.
+Yaffo Street, once a simple route to the Old City, now features a sleek tram—a surreal contrast of modern elegance against ancient stones.
 Ben Yehuda Street, where I used to stroll as a student, has transformed into a bustling pedestrian mall filled with cafes, shops, and the constant buzz of city life.

-I was really fascinated by Kikar Hamusika, a lovely square near Ben Yehuda.
-I stumbled upon it for the first time, drawn by the enchanting music of a violinist.
-Surrounded by people sitting around tables, chatting and laughing, I felt the vibrant energy of the city—deeply connected to its history yet incredibly alive in the present.
+I was particularly fascinated by Kikar Hamusika, a lovely square near Ben Yehuda that I stumbled upon for the first time.
+Drawn by the enchanting music of a violinist, I found myself surrounded by people chatting and laughing at nearby tables.
+In that moment, I felt the vibrant energy of the city—deeply connected to its history yet incredibly alive in the present.

 Miracle 3: Reconnecting with Old Friends

 The day after I arrived in Jerusalem, my brother-in-law, Shragai, called to tell me about a gathering at Barbara Friedman’s apartment.
-Barbara, a fellow Montrealer, had invited a group of us to catch up, and it was the perfect way to dive back into the city’s social life.
+Barbara, a fellow Montrealer, had invited us to catch up, making it the perfect way to reintegrate into the city’s social scene.

-As I walked into her apartment, the smell of freshly baked challah greeted me, instantly transporting me back to the Friday evenings of my childhood when the world seemed to slow down for Shabbat.
-I was greeted by familiar faces and the warmth of old friendships.
-One friend even brought a guitar, and soon we were singing together, including a children’s song about Noah’s Ark.
-It was a sweet moment, especially since it was the Friday before Shabbat, a time when we often reflect on the stories of our ancestors and the lessons they hold for us today.
+As I entered her apartment, the scent of freshly baked challah enveloped me, along with the warmth of familiar faces and old friendships.
+One friend had even brought a guitar, and before long, we found ourselves singing together, including a delightful children’s song about Noah’s Ark.
+It was a sweet moment, especially since it was the Friday before Shabbat, a time for reflecting on the stories of our ancestors and the lessons they teach.

-The music and laughter filled the room, but what struck me most was the connection that had endured despite the years and the miles between us.
-It was a reminder that some bonds, like the roots of a tree, grow deeper over time, anchoring us to the people and places we hold dear.
+Surrounded by music and laughter, our lasting connections felt even more meaningful despite the years and distance that kept us apart.
+It was a beautiful reminder that some bonds, like tree roots, grow stronger over time, keeping us tied to the people and places we hold dear.

 Miracle 4: Immersing in the European Cantors Convention in Budapest

-On November 1st, I left Israel for Hungary to attend the European Cantors Convention at the Rumbach Street Synagogue in Budapest.
-This place is unique in my heart because it’s where my parents were married during World War II.
+On November 1st, I travelled from Israel to Hungary to attend the European Cantors Convention at the Rumbach Street Synagogue in Budapest.
+This place is special to me as it’s where my parents married during World War II.
 Being in that space, filled with personal and communal history, was incredibly moving.

 The synagogue itself was a marvel—its walls steeped in history, yet echoing with the voices of the present.
-I wanted to capture the essence of the convention, so I hired a local cameraman to document the event.
-It was a chance to listen to incredible cantors like Benny Meisels, Deborah Katcko-Grey, and Leah Frey Rabiner and reconnect with my family’s roots.
-With my cousins, I explored Budapest and delved into our shared history, making this trip about more than just music—it was a journey into my family’s past.
+To capture the essence of the convention, I hired a local cameraman to document the event.
+It was an opportunity to listen to incredible cantors like Benny Meisels, Deborah Katcko-Grey, and Leah Frey Rabiner and reconnect with my family’s roots.
+With my cousins, I explored Budapest and uncovered our shared history, making this trip about more than just music—it was a journey into my family’s past.

 Standing in the synagogue where my parents once stood, under the same ceiling that had witnessed so much joy and sorrow, I felt a deep connection to them and the generations before them.
 These interviews and experiences are the foundation of a documentary I’m working on about the convention.
 The event was filled with meaningful discussions and beautiful music; I can’t wait to share that with others.